-- A2.1 Demonstrate culturally centered practice that recognizes the impact of diversity factors, to include trauma experiences and responses at the micro, mezzo and macro levels - A2.2 Apply self- awareness to manage the influence of personal biases and values in working with diverse individuals, families, groups, organizations, communities and constituencies.
+- A2.1 Demonstrate culturally centered practice that recognizes the diversity that exists between, among, and within different groups. - A2.2 Apply self- awareness to manage the influence of personal biases and values in working with diverse individuals, families, groups, organizations, communities and constituencies.